manoharrshetty/employee/readme.md

 Health metrics include heap memory used,total idle connections in the connection pool,garbage  collection pauses,process cpu usage and many more

--We use the Spring Framework’s declarative transaction management (@Transactional annotation) , that is  made possible with Spring aspect-oriented programming (AOP).This means you will not see rollback,commit ,getConnection,releaseConnection anywhere in our app.Spring transaction management takes care of this boiler plate code.
+#We use the Spring Framework’s declarative transaction management (@Transactional annotation) , that is  made possible with
+Spring aspect-oriented programming (AOP).This means you will not see rollback,commit ,getConnection,releaseConnection anywhere in our app.Spring transaction management takes care of this boiler plate code.

--Implemented AspectJ, a powerful framework for implementing Aspect-Oriented Programming (AOP) in Java.
+#Implemented AspectJ, a powerful framework for implementing Aspect-Oriented Programming (AOP) in Java.
 We also used AspectJ to log bad performing sql and bad performing Rest Endpoint,without going through the tedious process of requesting the DBA or production support resources. e.g.   class -> EmployeeAspect